thre3eye/data-ape/README.md

 ![plot](./data-ape.png)

 ### What's the point?
 Existing tools didn't cut it for our use case of quickly reviewing database content for development and troubleshooting (i.e. processes that are either/or slow, clunky, expensive, annoy with licensing or use up too many resources on a Dev VM).
 So we spent a bit of time to write a web browser based tool and deploy it into an always-on Docker container.
-Now it even runs on the smarphone - as long as it's on the same network (we advise against running this tool on public/insecure environments!)
+Now it even runs on the smartphone - as long as it's on the same network (we advise against running this tool on public/insecure environments!)

-This tool is mostly targeting no-sql databases such as (for now only) MongoDB with support for simple filtering and sorting and primitive data types.
+This tool is primarily targeting no-sql databases such as (and for now, only) MongoDB with support for filtering and sorting and primitive data types.
 It should be easy to extend to SQL databases, CSV files or wherever data is stored as long as it can be represented in tabular text.
 It's great for time series.

-Unterlying code is Java for the server and TypeScript/Angular (no Material) for the web GUI - since these technologies are currently being used in our main projects.
+Unterlying code is Java for the server and TypeScript/Angular for the web GUI - since these technologies are currently being used in our main projects and skills are readily available.
 We tried to keep it simple with minimal dependencies (i.e. Angular, but not Angular Material, no Spring, etc).
-This project now supports [VS Code Development Containers](https://code.visualstudio.com/docs/remote/containers).
+This project supports [VS Code Development Containers](https://code.visualstudio.com/docs/remote/containers).

 Please note: This tool may expose your data due to improper configuration or bugs.
 Use at your own risk!